David Wagner (politician): Municipal politics

 Wagner first held elected office as a member of the Luxembourg Communal Council after the 2011 communal elections.
 Elected alongside Justin Turpel in a surge in support for déi Lénk, he promised the party would be "the social voice" on the council.

 During his first term as a councillor, Wagner notably voiced opposition to the Royal-Hamilius building complex that was due to replace the city centre's bus terminal, criticizing it as a "high-end project" that, lacking in new living space, would fail to "guarantee social diversity".
 He resigned on 26 January 2015 in accordance with déi Lénk's rotation principle, and was replaced by trade unionist Jöel Delvaux, who became the first disabled communal councillor in Luxembourg.

 In the 2023 communal elections, Wagner came a close second behind then-MP Nathalie Oberweis on déi Lénk's list, but as the party only won one seat, he was not directly elected.
+During the election campaign, he strongly criticized the Council of Aldermen's proposal to implement a partial begging ban and deploy private patrols in the city, accusing the CSV-DP majority of having "hearts of ice" and stating the need to "fight poverty and not the poor".
 Oberweis resigned from the council in September 2024, with Wagner replacing her and becoming a councillor for the third time.

 National politics

 Wagner stood on déi Lénk's electoral list for the Centre constituency in the 2004 and 2009 general elections, failing to be elected each time.
-In the 2013 snap election, the party won a seat in the Centre for the first time, but as Wagner only came second on the list behind fellow Luxembourg communal councillor Justin Turpel, he was not directly elected.
+In the 2013 snap election, the party won a seat in the Centre for the first time, but as Wagner only came second on the list behind fellow Luxembourg City communal councillor Justin Turpel, he was not directly elected.
 On 28 April 2015, Wagner took over Turpel's seat after the latter resigned on health grounds, thus becoming a member of the Chamber of Deputies for the first time.

 Wagner left the Chamber of Deputies in May 2021, following the rotation principle of The Left; he was succeeded by Nathalie Oberweis.

-In the 2023 general election, The Left managed to retain its 2 seats in the Chamber of Deputies.
-Wagner re-entered the Chamber alongside Marc Baum.
+In the 2023 general election, The Left managed to retain its 2 seats in the Chamber of Deputies, despite a decrease in vote share.
+Wagner, who was the party's co-lead candidate in the Centre, re-entered the Chamber alongside Marc Baum.